 - The median home price in California topped $600,000 May 2018 and over $800,000 in 2022.

-- The average mortgage rate is higher in California compared to other states.
+- The average mortgage rate is sometimes higher in California compared to other states.

 Averages Change From City to City

 Another aspect to this discussion is that the average mortgage payment in San Francisco, Los Angeles and San Diego is going to be vastly different then Stockton, Modesto or Riverside.
 This is an important fact to keep in mind when discussing the average mortgage payment in California.

 As time goes on it will be interesting to see the changes in the average mortgage payment in California.
 Without a significant increase in personal income, it will be difficult for the average mortgage payment in California to further increase.